-Sporting horses used in 800 BC were fed herbs and other supplements to increase endurance and through the centuries, war horses and medieval steeds were given “remedies” to boost strength and stamina (Higgins 2009).
+Sporting horses used in 800 BC were fed supplements to increase endurance and through the centuries, war horses and medieval steeds were given “remedies” to boost strength and stamina (Higgins 2009).
 Rules prohibiting the use of “exciting substances” appeared in England by 1666 (Higgins 2009).

 Many modern competitive horses never completely adjust to the pressures of competition and remain in a state of chronic stress (CS) throughout the show season.
 The subtle signs are often overlooked or misinterpreted as behavioral issues (King 2006).

 The resulting cortisol increase causes:

 2. Gastric ulcers.

 (a) 58% of horses that had been transported to at least one event in the 30 days prior to endoscopy (McClure, Glickman and Glickman 1999).

 (b) 93% of endurance horses had squamous gastric ulcers (Tamzali et al 2011).